Project structure and key people

 Organisation and Structure:

-Brendon Love has 24 years’ experience in contaminated site investigations and remediation and has worked as project manager on other MfE funded contaminated site remediation works.
-He comes to the project from Golder Associates (NZ) Limited where he previously held the roles of principal contaminated site consultant and national team leader of Golder’s site investigation, remediation and auditing group.
+Brendon Love has almost 30 years' experience in contaminated site investigations and remediation and has worked as project manager on other MfE-funded contaminated site remediation works.

 The project manager is responsible for ensuring consent conditions are met, managing project plans and budgets, stakeholder relationships and reporting, including regular reports to the Community Liaison Group.

 Brendon can be contacted on 0800 884 881 x 9431 or 029 633 9577 or firstname.lastname@example.org.

 Andrew Kohlrusch is an accredited site auditor in a number of jurisdictions in Australia who has been involved in many reviews of investigations, assessments, monitoring and remediation works.
 He has extensive knowledge and skills relating to contaminated land and groundwater assessments, and remediation, geology and soil science.

 Andrew has more than 20 years’ experience in assessing and remediating contaminated sites.
 He was appointed an EPA-accredited site auditor in NSW and Western Australia in 2004 and 2010 respectively.
 He has helped many clients develop remedial strategies and has prepared dozens of action plans that have incorporated risk assessment and in situ and ex situ treatments.